pandas-dev/pandas/doc/source/user_guide/timeseries.rst

    ts[middle:end].resample("2711min", origin=origin).sum()

-If needed we can just adjust the bins with an offset that would be added to the default ``origin``.
+If needed you can just adjust the bins with an offset that would be added to the default ``origin``.
 Those two examples are equivalent for this time series:

 .. ipython:: python